Augmentative and Alternative Communication Clinic

 Augmentative and Alternative Communications Services tools:

-Our Augmentative and Alternative Communications Clinic supply tools that are appropriate for use within the child’s natural environments; home, school or their community.
+Our Augmentative and Alternative Communications Clinic supplies tools that are appropriate for use within the child’s natural environments; home, school or their community.

-The AAC team consists of a Speech-Language Pathologist, Occupation Therapist and Communicative Disorders Assistant.
+The AAC team consists of a Speech-Language Pathologist, Occupational Therapist and Communicative Disorders Assistants.

 Eligibility

-Children and youth (u to the age of 19 years of age, or 21 if they are attending secondary school) who resides within the districts of Muskoka, Nipissing and Parry Sound with a physical, developmental or communication disability.
+Children and youth (up to 19 years of age, or 21 if they are attending secondary school) who reside within the Districts of Muskoka, Nipissing and Parry Sound who have no speech, minimal or unclear speech to meet their daily communication needs; and individuals who need writing aids to support their written communication needs at home.

-Once active within out AAC Clinic the child/youth will be identified with a primary facilitator (e.g. teacher, parent, educational assistant) for ongoing program support.
+Once active within our AAC Clinic, your child/youth will be identified with a primary facilitator (e.g. teacher, parent, educational assistant) for ongoing program support.

 Referral